Power Query is an extremely useful feature that allows us to:

 - Opting for participation during a Refresh All operation

-Imagine you work at the front desk of a popular hotel in New York City.
+Imagine you work at the front desk of a popular hotel in Seattle.
 As a customer service, you wish to supply your guests with a printout of the weather forecast for the next 10 days.

 This is something that needs to be printed every day where each successive day looks at its next 10 days.